 \subsection{Spectral analysis and matching to (dilaton-)\chiPT}

-Here we aim to underlay the previous discussion from the viepoint of the spectral representation which provides a more intuitive insight.
+Here we aim to support the previous discussion from the viewpoint of the spectral representation which provides more intuitive insight.
 Below we give a brief summary (e.g. \cite{Weinberg:1995mt,Zwicky:2016lka} for further reading).
 In Minkowski space the spectral density $\rho(s)$\footnote{The representation \eqref{eq:GaF} will in general need subtraction terms which are not important since polynomial $(p^2)^n$-terms corresponds to local $\de^{(n)}(x)$-terms which are irrelevant for the deep-IR.}

 of the two-point function is proportional to the imaginary part

 The same spectral function enters the Euclidean correlation function

 It is instructive to first consider an example of a QCD and a CFT spectral function since the CFT-Goldstone case bears aspects of both of them.